-Growing the list is about patience meeting strategy to create a fertile ground for long-term relationships.
-Today, we’ll share 14 proven strategies to grow your email list and the dos and don’ts for effective email list building.
+Growing the list is about patience meeting digital marketing strategy to create a fertile ground for long-term relationships.
+Today, we’ll share 10 proven strategies on how to grow email list and the dos and don’ts for effective email list building.

-How to Build an Email List: 14 Easy-to-Implement Tactics
+How to Build an Email List From Scratch: 10 Methods

 As much as everyone loves to hate popups, they are among the most effective ways to build your email list.
 In fact, on average, website pop ups convert 3.8% of visitors.

-Quickly build your mailing list by adding the following in your popup:
+How to build an email list quickly?
+Adding the following in your popup:

 - A heading and subheading that promises and details an offer that’s hard to refuse.